Viking runestones: Sm 10

 This runestone is found at Växjö Cathedral near its western wall.
-It is raised by a man who entitled himself "the Viking" and is classified as being carved in runestone style Pr2, which is also known as Ringerike style.
+Colloquially known as "the stone of Toki the viking" (Toke Vikings sten), it is raised by a man who entitled himself "the Viking" and is classified as being carved in runestone style Pr2, which is also known as Ringerike style.
 It was discovered in 1813 under plaster in the wall of the cathedral.
 The inscription starts at the head of the serpent, and the inscription is carved in the circular band that follows the sides of the stone until it reaches the x.
 The prayer is read from bottom-up in the right hand rectangle.
 The runes tyki are found above the serpent's head in the central rectangle, whereas the runes uikikr are found in the left-hand rectangle.
 The epithet Viking indicates that Tóki had taken part in Viking expeditions and it was probably used to distinguish him from other men named Tóki in the region.